Oliver Cromwell's head: Background

 His death and funeral were treated with the same respect afforded to English monarchs before him.
 On 20 September, his body was moved to Somerset House to lie in state, which was opened to the public on 18 October.
 The body had been embalmed, shrouded and sealed in a lead coffin, which in turn was placed in a wooden decorated coffin, placed next to a life-like effigy.
 The effigy was decorated with the royal symbols, including: "a rich Suit of uncut Velvet ... laced with a rich gold lace, and furr'd with Ermins; upon the Kirtle is the Royal large Robe of the like Purple Velvet laced, and fur'd with Ermins, with rich strings, and tassels of gold ... upon his head, the Cap of Regality of Purple Velvet, furr'd with Ermins ... upon the Cushion of the Chair stands the Imperial Crown set with stones."
 The elaborate funeral procession, delayed twice by hesitant preparations, made its way through London on 23 November 1658.
 The body itself had already been buried at Westminster Abbey two weeks earlier due to its fast decay (by the time of the funeral procession, he had been dead over two months).
 A catafalque had been erected to receive his coffin which was similar to that of King James I, only "much more stately and expensive".

 Cromwell's body lay undisturbed at Westminster until the restoration of the Stuart monarchy under Charles's son, King Charles II, in 1660.
 After their trial, conviction and sentencing, twelve surviving regicides (those who had participated in the trial and execution of Charles I) were hanged, drawn and quartered—that is, dragged through the streets on an unwheeled sledge or hurdle, hanged by the neck and cut down live, disembowelled while alive, beheaded and dismembered (cut into four quarters).
 (Note: At the end of the account "Excerpts from the trial of 10 regicides in October 1660" there is a description of the executions.
 They were all hanged, drawn and quartered, apart from Francis Hacker, who was hanged.
-Three other regicides were similarly tried and punished over the next two years (Axtell 2006).)
+Three other regicides were similarly tried and executed over the next two years (Axtell 2006).)
 In addition, the recalled parliament ordered the posthumous execution of the deceased regicides Oliver Cromwell, John Bradshaw and Henry Ireton.
 The laws of treason placed a traitor's remains at the king's disposal.